sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **show vlan brief**

 This command displays brief information about all the vlans configured in the device.
-It displays the vlan ID, IP address (if configured for the vlan), list of vlan member ports, whether the port is tagged or in untagged mode, the DHCP Helper Address, and the proxy ARP status
+It displays the vlan ID, IP address (if configured for the vlan), list of vlan member ports, whether the port is tagged or in untagged mode, the DHCPv4 Helper Address, and the proxy ARP status

 - Usage:
   ```